Government of Italy: Judicial branch

 The law of Italy has a plurality of sources of production.
 These are arranged in a hierarchical scale, under which the rule of a lower source cannot conflict with the rule of an upper source (hierarchy of sources).
-The Constitution of 1948 is the main source.
+The constitution of 1948 is the main source.

-The Constitution states that justice is administered in the name of the people and that judges are subject only to the law.
-So the judiciary is a branch that is completely autonomous and independent of all other branches of power, even though the Minister of Justice is responsible for the organization and functioning of those services involved with justice and has the power to originate disciplinary actions against judges, which are then administered by the High Council of the Judiciary, presided over by the President.
+The constitution states that justice is administered in the name of the people and that judges are subject only to the law.
+So the judiciary is a branch that is completely autonomous and independent of all other branches of power, even though the minister of justice is responsible for the organization and functioning of those services involved with justice and has the power to originate disciplinary actions against judges, which are then administered by the High Council of the Judiciary, presided over by the president.

-The judiciary of Italy is based on Roman law, the Napoleonic code and later statutes.
-It is based on a mix of the adversarial and inquisitorial civil law systems, although the adversarial system was adopted in the Appeal Courts in 1988.
+The judiciary of Italy is based on Roman law, the Napoleonic Code and later statutes.
+It is based on a mix of the adversarial and inquisitorial civil law systems, although the adversarial system was adopted in the appeal courts in 1988.
 Appeals are treated almost as new trials, and three degrees of trial are present.
 The third is a legitimating trial.

-There is only partial judicial review of legislation in the American sense.
-Judicial review exists under certain conditions, established by the Constitutional Law, in the Constitutional Court, or Corte Costituzionale, which can reject anti-constitutional laws after scrutiny.
-According to Article 134 of the Constitution, the Constitutional Court shall pass judgement on:
+There is only partial judicial review of legislation in the North-American sense.
+Judicial review can be enacted only under certain conditions, either it already being established by constitutional law, or in the Constitutional Court, which can reject violating laws after judicial scrutiny.
+According to Article 134 of the constitution, the Constitutional Court shall pass judgement on: